-Rüppell's vultures scour the African plains at high altitude, looking for carcasses to eat.
-In doing so, they fulfil an important role in their habitat; keeping the savanna clean.
-This way, they prevent the outbreak of diseases, which can also be dangerous for humans.
-In addition, they ensure that the nutrients from the carcasses are returned to the soil.
-Unfortunately, things are going very badly for the vultures in Africa.
-As coordinator of the European population management program of the Rüppell's vulture, Rotterdam Zoo is committed to protecting the African vultures.
+Rüppell's vultures scan the African plains from high altitudes, looking for carcasses to eat.
+In doing so, they fulfil an important role in their habitat: keeping the savannah clean.
+This prevents the outbreak of diseases that can also be dangerous to humans.
+Unfortunately, vultures in Africa are doing very poorly.
+As coordinator of the European population management programme for the Rüppell's vulture, Rotterdam Zoo is therefore committed to protecting African vultures.

 Gyps rueppelli